lesliedoherty/lesliedoherty.github.io/README.md

 **Recognizing Diversity:**

-I’m a mother of person on the Autism Spectrum, so I appreciate the different ways strengths and challenges present themself.
+I’m a mother to a person on the Autism Spectrum, so I appreciate the different ways strengths and challenges present themself.
 I understand there is beautiful contribution in ways that might not fit in to social norms.
 If you are uncomfortable with a task, I’m open to a conversation about why and how we can best work with your strengths as an individual.

 **My Strengths:**

 I left this part for last because I believe my success as a leader and a people manager is not my own strengths but the team’s.
-I also acknowledge it can be helpful for some to connect with me as a person if they know what and how I have succeeded as an engineer in my career.
+However, it can be helpful for some to connect with me as a person if they know what and how I have succeeded as an engineer in my career.

 First and foremost, I am good at troubleshooting.
 I learn best working out a problem and finding out how something works.
 Solving build issues is particularly rewarding since they can be so tricky.